argodev/studies/ot_survey/OT_Class_02_Manuscript.md

 Abraham is counted righteous in the sight of God because of his faith.
 This is good news for Abraham after we’ve seen how sinful mankind is.
 Abraham is a sinner just like everyone else, but he is counted righteous because of his faith in God.
 This is a doctrine that Paul will often stress in the New Testament.
 In Romans 4 and in Galatians 3 Paul uses this very verse to prove that the only way anyone can be righteous in the sight of God is through faith, and faith alone.
 The Bible is clear that no one can ever, through their good behavior, or good deeds, or church attendance, or baptism, or anything in themselves, earn this necessary righteousness.
 But we can be given it by faith.

-So we’ve seen something about God’s promise of a people - and in the obstacle God has sovereignly laid in the way (Sarah’s barrenness), we’ve seen an important characteristic of this people.
-Faith.
+So we’ve seen something about God’s promise of a people - and in the obstacle God has sovereignly laid in the way (Sarah’s barrenness), we’ve seen an important characteristic of this people: __Faith__.

 Third, then, let’s turn to consider God’s rule over His kingdom.
 Now, significantly, this aspect of God’s plan is not as clear in the story of Abraham.
 But that makes sense - because it’s the part that the people failed to live up to in the garden of Eden.
 So God simply re-imposing his rule just doesn’t make sense.
 Instead, God’s rule will have to take a new form.
 And that is precisely what we see.
 Take a look at chapter 15, where God makes a covenant with Abraham.
 A covenant, in this context, is a solemn bond and agreement between two parties, with terms and conditions, that can only be broken upon the penalty of death.

 In verse 8, Abraham has to ask - and I can certainly empathize with him - "how can I know that these promises will come true?"
 After all, God’s promises to Adam and Eve depended on their obedience, and so they failed.
 What about these promises?
 God then quickly replies in verse 13: "Know for certain..."
 The ritual of animal sacrifice and mutilation that we find in the rest of this chapter is designed so that Abraham can “know for certain” that God will make good on his promises[^5].
 Because when it comes time for God and Abraham to ratify the covenant together, God puts Abraham to sleep and he does it alone.
 In other words - this is a covenant God will deliver on regardless of Abraham’s obedience.
 It is a covenant of grace.

 We’ll visit the covenant many more times in our Old Testament overview.
 For now, we see that God is in covenant with Abraham, a covenant that will bless all the nations of the world as we read in Genesis 12.
 But unlike the rule of God we saw in Genesis 2, where the covenant depended on Adam and Eve holding up their end of the bargain, this covenant is unilateral: dependent only on God.
-In chapter 26 we read about how the covenant promises are passed along to Abraham’s son Isaac, and then again passed long to his son, Jacob, in chapter 35.
+In chapter 26 we read about how the covenant promises are passed along to Abraham’s son Isaac, and then again passed along to his son, Jacob, in chapter 35.
 In all of this we have people, place, and, though less clearly, rule.

 So, why are we picking our way so slowly through this?
 For that matter, why does Moses suddenly focus in here?
 After all, chapters 1-11 of Genesis are cosmic in scope and global in scale.
 And then suddenly we focus in on God’s dealings with a single man: Abraham.
 Why?
 Because in these promises we see the blueprint for God’s plan of redemption, as he takes the pieces broken in Eden—God’s people in God’s place under God’s rule - and begins to bring them back together.
 And that brings us to Isaac, because these promises given to Abraham are not fulfilled in Abraham’s lifetime - but are passed along to his son.
 And so this family line becomes a line of promise - just as we saw in Genesis 3:15